pmkent/angular-6-REST-userapp/angular/README userapp 2018-12-05.txt

+2018-12-11

+Angular CRUD Example Tutorial

+Assumptions:
+1. Your environment is set up correctly.
+If your environment is not set up correctly, and you are having issues installing your environmment, please comment below and I'll respond and help you.
+2. Node.js and NPM.
+On your command line type the following to install Node.js : npm install -g npm@latest
+3. Angular CLI is installed.
+Once Node.js is installed you can accomplish this by typing the following command into your command line interface: npm install -g @angular/cli

+Step 1: Create and run a new Angular project using the following comands

+ng new userapp
+-To create a new Angular application named userapp.
+Note that this will take a long time.
+Be patient.
+At the end of the process you should see a message on your CLI similar to this: added 1125 packages from 1176 contributors and audited 40177 packages in 162.408s

+cd userapp
+-To switch to the new application root directory

+ng serve --open
+-The newly created app opens a new browser at the the URL: http://localhost:4200

+Step 2: Install Angular Material
+-The best documentation on this topic can be found at the URL : https://material.angular.io/guide/getting-started -Run the following command on CLI

+npm install --save @angular/material @angular/cdk @angular/animations
+-This will install both angular material and the angular animations module.
+You need to then perform the following two steps:
+1. Import BrowserAnimationsModule into your app/app.module.ts file and export it.
+Take a look at this application module file to see how this is done.
+2. Create a separate NgModule to contain all Angular material imports.
+To do that, run the following command:

+ng generate module angular-material --flat --module=app -This creates the file app/angular-material.module

+3. You'll be importing into the generated angular-material.module all Angular Material component modules, for example MatButtonModule, MatCheckboxModule.
+Note that all the imports here will start with 'Mat' prefix and end with 'Module' postfix.
+Take a look at the file to see what I'm talking about.

+4. Include a theme into the userapp application buy entering the following line of code into the /src/styles.css CSS file:

+@import "~@angular/material/prebuilt-themes/indigo-pink.css";

+5. Install and import hammerjs - Hammer is a open-source library that can recognize gestures made by touch, mouse and pointerEvents.
+Run the following command to do that:

+npm install --save hammerjs
+This will install the hammerjs Javascript into the userapp/node_modules folder.

+To use hammerjs in the userapp add the following line of code into the /src/main.ts file:

+import 'hammerjs';
+-Take a look at the main.ts file to see how this is done.

+Step 3: Start creating components.

+ng generate class model/user

+ng generate service service/user --module=app

+ng generate component pages/security/login --module=app
+ng generate component pages/security/registration --module=app

+ng generate component pages/user/add-user --module=app
+ng generate component pages/user/edit-user --module=app
+ng generate component pages/user/list-user --module=app

+ng generate component pages/header --module=app
+ng generate component pages/footer --module=app

+ng generate service service/auth-guard --module=app
+ng generate service service/auth --module=app

+Step 4: Configure Routing

+Configure the following 7 routes: const routes: Routes = [
+  { path: 'login', component: LoginComponent },
+  { path: 'register', component: RegistrationComponent },
+  { path: 'add-user', component: AddUserComponent, canActivate: [AuthGuardService] }, { path: 'list-user', component: ListUserComponent, canActivate: [AuthGuardService] }, { path: 'edit-user', component: EditUserComponent, canActivate: [AuthGuardService] }, { path: '', component: LoginComponent, canActivate: [AuthGuardService] }, { path: '**', redirectTo: '' }
+];

+Note that all the user paths are secured using AuthGuard service to prevent access from unauthorized users.

+Next, register the AppRoutingModule in your /src/app/app.module.ts file as an import.

+Finally include <router-outlet> inside the app.component.html file.

+Step 5.
+Add header and footer

 2018-12-09

 User CRUD application built using Angular 6 front end Java REST backend.
 This userapp starts off with a login and user registration pages that are not restricted.
 Once logged in you'll able to view user list, add a user, delete a user, logout.